54chen/bhrp/README.md

 1. Login in https://vercel.com/ with any account.
 2. Generate a project.
-3. Config Github url as Next.js project.
+3. Config the Github url as Next.js project.
-4. Commit source codes to Github repo.
+4. Commit source codes to the Github repo.